SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 kubectl exec -it redis -- redis-cli
 ```

+2. Verify `maxmemory` Configuration
-2. Run the following command in the Redis CLI to check the `maxmemory` configuration:
+Once inside the Redis CLI, check the maxmemory configuration by running:

 **Terminal**
 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory
 ```
+> This command opens an interactive shell session within the Redis Pod, allowing you to run Redis commands directly.

 **Expected Output**
 | Key          | Value |
 |--------------|-------|
 | maxmemory    | 0     |

-3. Now check `maxmemory-policy`:
+3. Verify `maxmemory-policy`
+   Check the maxmemory-policy configuration to confirm the eviction policy:

 **Terminal**
 ```shell